10 New Year's Resolutions Doctors Actually Want You to Make

 Manage stress

 At low levels, stress can actually be good for you.
 But chronic stress can threaten your physical, mental and cognitive health, so it’s important to find stress-reduction techniques that work for you.
 Everyone is different, but research shows that activities that elicit the “relaxation response” — such as yoga, meditation and even prayer — can make a big difference.
-Exercise is also a great stress-reliever.
+Exercise is also a great stress-reliever, and eating a healthy diet can help, too.